 In spite of the large numbers of outdoor users in the Northeast, especially in the Hudson Valley, who have contracted Lyme, there’s still a dearth of so-called Lyme-literate medical doctors who understand the nature of Lyme and the challenges patients face.
 An acute infection can feel like you have the flu, with symptoms such as chills, low-grade fever, fatigue, and muscle aches.
 However, chronic infection can include a much wider range of manifestations including joint pain and degeneration, headaches, eye and tooth pain, neurological symptoms like dizziness, twitching, burning or tingling sensations, tremors, as well as heart, lung and digestive problems, insomnia, chronic fatigue, and many others.

-In addition to a Lyme-literate medical doctor who can manage your prescription drugs, such as synthetic antibiotics during acute infection or flare-ups, as well as other medications appropriate for temporary symptoms relief, and consider appropriate laboratory work-ups, you should think about working with a Chinese herbalist, naturopath or holistic nutritionist who is knowledgeable in the realm of treating chronic Lyme with herbal prescriptions and nutritional supplements, and can help you develop a health-supportive approach to eating well.
+In addition to a Lyme-literate medical doctor who can manage your prescription drugs, such as synthetic antibiotics during acute infection or flare-ups (as well as other medications appropriate for temporary symptom relief) and consider appropriate laboratory work-ups, you should think about working with a Chinese herbalist, naturopath or holistic nutritionist who is knowledgeable in the realm of treating chronic Lyme with herbal prescriptions and nutritional supplements, and can help you develop a health-supportive approach to eating well.

 Even if you receive good medical and complementary care, you still have one big task left: You need to change your life!
 Many people with Lyme will become symptomatic during periods of increased stress because stress affects your immune system.
 Conversely, reducing stress in your life is a fundamental prerequisite for you recovery.
 This may entail laying low for several months, reducing your workload and other obligations, resting a lot, and taking up a restorative practice such as Tai Chi, yoga or meditation.